 That’s why I created the Legacy Process, so guys will know that “they’re a good man!”

 It’s where I interview guys and gently draw their stories out; the hurts, the challenges, the triumphs that they’ve had in their lives – the stuff that they’ve either never wanted to talk about or didn’t know how.

-This is the stuff we keep hidden inside for years, stuff that our families, our friends, wives, girlfriends, husbands, but especially our kids would love to know about.
+This is the kind of stuff we keep hidden inside, stuff that our families, our kids would love to know about.

 As my buddy Pete, a fellow pilot who inspired me to create this process said when I interviewed him, “Yeah, sadly we lost a lot of people in my family.
 I wish that I had talked to my father about our family before he died, about our family tree, our history.
 There was so much that died with him.
 That made me realize that my family story needs to be recorded and left behind.”

 Why the Legacy Process?

-I created this process for a few reasons but one of the main ones was because I was the kid in the old days who was told to “be seen and not heard.”
+I created this process for a few reasons but one of the main ones was because I was the kind of kid growing up in the old days who was supposed to “be seen and not heard.”

-The people who love you want to know who you are, they want to know all about your life.
-You owe it to them because when you made the commitment to them, to live with them, to marry them, to have them as your kids, part of that commitment was to, whether you knew it or not, let them inside and get to know you so your lives would be richer as a result.
+The people who love you want to know about your life.
+You owe it to them because when you made the commitment to them, to live with them, to marry them, to have them as your kids, part of that commitment was to let them inside, whether you knew it or not.

 “Shining the light on ordinary heroes in our everyday adventures.”